IGame4FUN/Timberborn-Map-Resizer/README.md

 -s      | shifts map from bottom left corner, takes 2 signed integers  (ex. -s 5 -6) -h      | height for the extended land
 -re     | removes entities
--wm     | adds watter and moisture maps (NOT IMPLEMENTED YET) -resize | Starts the operation.
+-wm     | adds watter and moisture maps (NOT IMPLEMENTED) -resize | Starts the operation.

 _commands can look like this:_